krismuniz/dat-utils/README.md

 deepMkdir(archive, path)
 ```

-Recursively creates a directory on the path specified, regardless of directory-tree
+Recursively creates a directory on the path specified, creates parent directories as needed.

 ##### Example